Horry County one step closer to becoming a Second Amendment sanctuary, first reading of the ordinance passed

 All ordinances and resolutions at Tuesday night’s county council meeting were approved.
 Council also approved a resolution to allow Horry County Police Department to submit a six million dollar grant that would allow the department to hire more than fifteen new officers on the force.

-The next meeting will be held on February 18th at 6:00 p.m. and will include a public hearing on Horry County becoming a Second Amendment Sanctuary.
+The next meeting will be held on February 18 at 6:00 p.m. and will include a public hearing on Horry County becoming a Second Amendment sanctuary.

 Count on News13 for updates.